Positives

 Edge Hold

-The Capita Aeronaut wasn’t bad in the hard patches of snow I came across but I liked the Death Grip Capita boards better if you see more hard snow.
+The Capita Aeronaut wasn’t bad in the hard patches of snow I came across, but I liked the Death Grip Capita boards better if you see more hard snow.

 Speed

 The Capita Aeronaut didn’t shine as a board that likes to go straight and fast.
-It didn’t fight me or feel hooky but didn’t shine here either.
+It didn’t fight me or feel hooky, but didn’t shine here either.

 Base Glide

 I like the base glide with the Capita Aeronaut and the structure wasn’t over the top.
-Capita is doing good things with their bases and they have very good glide to them these days.
+Capita is doing good things with their bases, and they have very good glide to them these days.
 This doesn’t have as much structure so it has a really good glide to it.

 Turning Experience/Carving

-You have a very quick turner with the Capita Aeronaut and when you get the edge committed it keeps going.
+You have a very quick turner with the Capita Aeronaut, and when you get the edge committed, it keeps going.
 This is very easy to across the groomer and circle carve.
-It’s doable but not as ideal as boards like the BSOD when it comes to more down the line turns and straight lines.
-You can weight your turns anyway you please and you don’t get that back foot wash if you front foot weight your turns.
+It’s doable, but not as ideal as boards like the BSOD when it comes to more down-the-line turns and straight lines.
+You can weight your turns anyway you please, and you don’t get that back foot wash if you front foot weight your turns.

 Powder

-Capita Aeronaut In Pow
+Capita Aeronaut Snowboard In Pow

 Switch/Freestyle/Park

-I think the Capita Aeronaut rode switch well enough for being a little nose heavy and tail light.
-It’s a great directional jump and pipe board too.
+I think the Capita Aeronaut rode switch well enough for being a little nose-heavy and tail-light.
+It’s a great directional jump and pipe board, too.

 Final Thoughts

-So the Capita Aeronaut is a unique board and I think a lot of older school riders who want a modern twist on full camber can really appreciate it.
+So the Capita Aeronaut is a unique board, and I think a lot of older school riders who want a modern twist on full camber can really appreciate it.

 If this review helped, we’d appreciate if you: